Code of Conduct

 - To communicate with stakeholders and listen to and consider their perspectives – seek a “balance” between competing interests, consistent with People, Planet, Prosperity;

-- To work with carriers to foster the safe transport of industrial sand, to work with carriers and other stakeholders to minimize to the extent commercially feasible the impact of transporting sand;
+- To work with carriers and other stakeholders to foster the safe transport of industrial sand;

 - To instill a culture throughout all levels of the member company organizations to continually advance these guiding principles.

-- Maintain an average respirable crystalline silica dust exposure level for each major job category, for each Wisconsin industrial sand facility, at or below .05 mg/m3.
+- Maintain an average respirable crystalline silica dust exposure level for each major job category at each Wisconsin industrial sand facility, at or below .05 mg/m3.

 Community, including land use, transportation, community outreach and emergency response initiatives: